thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 ### Admin Management
 An admin section is required so the site admin can create tournaments.
 Admin creation includes:
-- Setting the start time, minimum/maximum players (minimum >= 2), total time per player, and the buy-in amount (or Free).
+- Setting the start time, minimum/maximum players (minimum >= 2), total time per player, buy-in amount (or Free), and break time between rounds.
+- Providing a banner image (required).
 - Max spend is fixed to 0 for tournaments; special moves are disabled.
-- Optionally adding a guaranteed amount to the prize pool at creation.
+- Optionally adding a guaranteed amount to the prize pool at creation (including for free tournaments).
-- Defining round schedule times; validation enforces a minimum gap between rounds of (2 * total_time_per_player) + buffer (for example, 5 minutes).
-- Round 1 scheduled time always equals the tournament start time.
+- Round schedule times are generated automatically based on start time, total time per player, and break time.
 - The winner receives the entire prize pool; no other payouts are made.
 - Admins cannot edit tournament settings after creation; to change settings, they must cancel and recreate the tournament.
 - Admins can manually cancel a tournament before the start time, triggering full refunds.